wp-plugins/bns-body-classes/readme.txt

 = How do I activate the calendar extension? =
 Included with the package is the file named 'bnsbc-calendar-sample.php'; simply rename this file to 'bnsbc-calendar.php', then edit it to add your own date-specific classes.

-As the specifically named file 'bnsbc-calendar.php' is not included with the standard plugin package it will survive any automatic updates via the WordPress Administration Panels.
+As the specifically named file 'bnsbc-calendar.php' is not included with the standard plugin package it should survive any automatic updates via the WordPress Administration Panels.
+Just in case, it is recommended to keep a backup of your custom calendar in case it is lost from your site for whatever reason.

 = How do I add a new class in the calendar extension? = After changing the sample file to 'bnsbc-calendar.php' simple find the date you want to add the class to and amend that line.